xiaohui-victor-li/ThemeBERT-UDA/README.md

 - **Section II: Modelling & Research.** Implement the research and reproduce the findings as is shown in the report.

+​		This section covers the major research part of the project.
+It starts by the study on real news dataset:

+ 		1. preprocesses the input text data --`a.
+Research Data Set-up`, then
+ 		1. shows the functionality of implemented modes -- `b.
+Baseline Topic Models` and `c.
+ThemeBERT Topic Modeling`,
+ 		1. compares the model performance `[ Core ] Research Results` subsection

+​		Furthermore, it conducts the study within the 20 newsgroup benchmark dataset in the following block.

+​		`Topic Model Comparison on Benchmark Dataset: 20 Newsgroups`

 - **Section III: Practical Application.** Generate the Covid-19 news theme trend